martin-lizner/trezor-ssh-agent/README.md

 Status: [![Build Status](https://travis-ci.org/bitcoin-solutions/multibit-hw.png?branch=master)](https://travis-ci.org/bitcoin-solutions/multibit-hw)

+This project supersedes the [Trezorj](https://github.com/bitcoin-solutions/trezorj) project and repackages it to be more flexible.

-### MultiBit Hardware Wallet
+### MultiBit Hardware

-MultiBit HD supports hardware wallets through a common API.
-Hardware wallet implementors who wish to take advantage of hardware wallet support through MultiBit HD will need to provide an implementation of the API provided here.
+MultiBit HD (MBHD) supports hardware wallets through a common API which is provided here under the MIT license.

-The [Trezorj](https://github.com/bitcoin-solutions/trezorj) project provides such a library for the Trezor hardware wallet.
+Hardware wallet implementers can free themselves of the burden of writing their own wallet software by using MBHD or they can use the API provided here to create their own and take advantage of the code and utilities provided.

+One example of a supported hardware wallet is the Trezor and full examples and documentation is available for review.

 ### Technologies

 * [Java HID API](https://code.google.com/p/javahidapi/) - Java library providing USB Human Interface Device (HID) native interface
-* [Google Protocol Buffers](https://code.google.com/p/protobuf/) (protobuf) - For use with communicating with the Trezor device
+* [Google Protocol Buffers](https://code.google.com/p/protobuf/) (protobuf) - For use with communicating with a Trezor device
 * Java 7+

 ### Project status